Design is more than pretty icons and colors

 I got my degree in Computer Science in 2006, my graduation work was dedicated to online project management systems.
 Back then I already had a few completed projects on my portfolio.

 Since I was enjoying this craft and it felt like a promising business idea to me, I invited my friend Victor Fedyuk to start a business together.
-That is how everything began.
+That is how our UX/UI design studio began.

 — What is your personal definition of creativity?